 Repositories, folders, and modules can be collapsed or expanded by double-clicking them, or by clicking the arrow to the left of their name.
-All artifacts can be collapsed or expanded by clicking the blue up- and down-arrows above the display area.
+Further options are given by the blue up- and down-arrows above the display area.

 The context menu is a convenient means to access some common commands.
 See the File and Edit menu commands for explanations of commands not described here.
 The commands not found in the File and Edit menus are:

 |Git menu command

 |Opens a dialog listing all branches.
 Pick the current branch to pull the latest changes, or pick another branch to switch branches.

 |Create a new branch of the repository.